TibbyRocks/Tibby-docs/content/docs/slash-commands/index.md

  - $ADJ (Adjective)
  - $ADVERB

+#### /wisdom
-#### /wisdom [quoteID]
+**Usage:** /wisdom [quoteID]

-`/wisdom` returns a random quote from the quotable.io API.
+Returns a random quote from the quotable.io API.
 Each quote has an ID and you can retrieve a specific quote with its ID by passing it to the command.